steven-phun/JavaScript-Projects/README.md

 Project Difficulties

+- First Web Project

-- Learning a new language JS
+- Learning a new language, JavaScript

-- Adjusting width relative to screen size in CSS
+- Little experience with CSS prior

 Developed in